goldstack/goldstack/workspaces/docs/docs/goldstack/configuration/aws-user-env-variables.md

     AWS_DEFAULT_REGION: us-west-2
 ```

-Where the values of the environment variables are defined in [GitHub Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).
+The values of the environment variables are defined in [GitHub Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).